kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: Where is the blockchain stored?**

     A: On Windows, it is in `appdata/roaming/turtlecoin`.
 On Mac and Linux, it is in `~/.turtlecoin`.

+* **Q: Is there a blockchain explorer?**

+    A: Yes, there are two here: https://blocks.turtle.link/ and here: https://turtle-coin.com/

 * **Q: I have a question which wasn't answered here, what should I do?**